youyanggu/covid19_projections/index.md

 * *February 11:* See [our latest thoughts](https://twitter.com/youyanggu/status/1359941463757516802) on why the recent attention on herd immunity may be overblown, and why we should shift our focus away from this topic.
 [Our modeling](/path-to-herd-immunity) suggests that it is increasingly unlikely that we will reach theoretical herd immunity in 2021.
 * *January 28:* We are releasing raw and adjusted CDC vaccination time series data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
 It contains every CDC vaccination update since they started releasing data on Dec 20, 2020.
 * *January 25:* In December, we reported on why the CDC [overestimates true infections](https://twitter.com/youyanggu/status/1344002411556339712) in the US.
 They have since [adjusted their estimates](https://twitter.com/youyanggu/status/1353803329814503425), which now closely matches *covid19-projections.com*.
-* *January 20:* Our new [county-level summary](/infections/summary-counties) page is now searchable, allowing for fast lookup of specific counties.
-Originally created on Jan 5, we present the best and worst-impacted counties in a sortable, downloadable table format.

 See more past updates [here](/past-updates).